 Supplementation is fantastic, but sometimes you just don’t want to be swallowing pills all the time.
 Here are the richest food sources of the aforementioned nutrients.

-- Iron: Oysters, mussels, enriched cereals, molasses, green leafy vegetables, tomato paste, dhal, dried apricots (Red meats and liver may have high iron, but they are not recommend – they bad for kidney disease)
+- Iron: Oysters, mussels, enriched cereals, molasses, green leafy vegetables, tomato paste, dhal, dried apricots (Red meats and liver may have high iron, but they are not recommended – they bad for kidney disease)

 - Vitamin B6: Muesli, whole grains, fortified cereals, liver, tuna, sunflower seeds, lentils, kidney beans, avocado, peas, nuts, banana